GuilhermeRossato/declarative-php/README.md

 A micro-framework for building declarative and static web applications in PHP

-You can think of this framework as a ReactDOM withou JSX, but for PHP developers.
+You can think of this framework as a ReactDOM without JSX, but for PHP developers.

 ## Getting started